ngageoint/mapcache-electron/BUILD.md

 # Limitations and Notes
 It is worth noting that there are several libraries using native dependencies.
 The native depdencies are
 1. better-sqlite3
-2. canvas (this module is not context aware, thus we are unable to use it in worker_threads)

 ## Testing
 Any changes made in development should be tested in the production version of the application for all supported platforms.